 It now looks like Rogue Squadron is no longer in active development, if reports on Variety are to be believed.

-Kevin Feige’s untitled Star Wars movie (SHELVED)
+Kevin Feige’s untitled Star Wars movie (CANCELLED)

 Before Kathleen Kennedy was lording it over Star Wars, Kevin Feige was showing us how to craft cinematic universes.
 The idea that the MCU’s very own Emperor Palpatine will steer a Star Wars movie was huge news.